rschristopher/ischristtrue.com/src/modern-views/schisms.md

 The Orthodox answer, is yes, absolutely there are many heretical innovations from Rome that must be resolved in order to unify, such as:

 * filioque -- why was it added?
 What specific heresy is this guarding against?
 And why did the east not fall into that heresy without the filioque?
 Why was it added the way it was added?
-* papal supremacy and infallibility -- it did not exist for most of church history, was everyone wrong? what about the innovations of Vatican I, and Vatican II?
+* papal supremacy and infallibility -- it did not exist for most of church history, was everyone in the early church wrong? what about the innovations of Vatican I, and Vatican II?

 From a Roman Catholic perspective, what would need to change about the Orthodox churches for them to unify?
 We can look at Eastern Catholics to get an idea.
 Not much changes, but they must grant authority to the pope.
 Unification according to Roman Catholicism is thus not about Christ, but about the authority of the pope.

 Would the apostle Peter agree with the Roman Catholic claim of the infallibility of the pope's teaching as head of the church?
-Did not Paul once rebuke Peter?
+Did not Paul once rebuke Peter on his official teaching?
 Did not Christ himself rebuke Peter many times?

+!!! quote "Galatians 2:14"
+    But when I saw that they walked not uprightly according to the truth of the gospel, I said unto Peter before them all, If thou, being a Jew, livest after the manner of Gentiles, and not as do the Jews, why compellest thou the Gentiles to live as do the Jews?

+And, most fascinating and perhaps with great prescience, the greatest rebuke to Peter came immediately after Christ prromised that Peter is the rock upon which Christ will build His church.

+!!! quote "Matthew 16:18-24"
+    And I also say to you that you are Peter, and on this rock I will build My church, and the gates of Hades shall not prevail against it.
+    And I will give you the keys of the kingdom of heaven, and whatever you bind on earth will be bound in heaven, and whatever you loose on earth will be loosed in heaven.
+    Then He commanded His disciples that they should tell no one that He was Jesus the Christ.

+    From that time Jesus began to show to His disciples that He must go to Jerusalem, and suffer many things from the elders and chief priests and scribes, and be killed, and be raised the third day.
+    Then Peter took Him aside and began to rebuke Him, saying, "Far be it from You, Lord; this shall not happen to You!"

+    But He turned and said to Peter, "Get behind Me, Satan!
+You are an offense to Me, for you are not mindful of the things of God, but the things of men."
+    Then Jesus said to His disciples, “If anyone desires to come after Me, let him deny himself, and take up his cross, and follow Me."

+No man except the God-man is infallible.
-And if infallible, why would that come in [AD 1870](https://en.m.wikipedia.org/wiki/Papal_infallibility)?
-Why is the successor to Peter only infallible in modern times?
+But even if we grant the claim of papal infallibility (when the Roman Pontiff speaks *ex cathedra*), why would that come in [AD 1870](https://en.m.wikipedia.org/wiki/Papal_infallibility)?
+Why is the successor to Peter only infallible in modern times and only in Rome?

 Peter also founded the church in Antioch, which is an Orthodox Church.
 Is Peter's successor in Antioch also infallible?
+If it was due to the importance of Rome then wouldn't infallibility be granted to Constantinople?
+Old Rome had fallen during the *one hole catholic and apostolic church*.

-There was no infallible "vicar of Christ" in the *one holy catholic and apostolic church*, and it is very clear that these are innovations and deviations from tradition.
+Very obviously there was no infallible "vicar of Christ" in the *one holy catholic and apostolic church* (there would have been no need for ecumenical councils), and it is very clear that these are innovations and deviations from tradition.
-And yet, like the prodigal son, this is still Christ's church, even if that church is wasting its inheritance.
+And yet, like the prodigal son, this is still Christ's church, even if that church is wasting its inheritance while in schism.